-Information about construction projects and the process to obtain a building permit is available below.
+Information about construction projects and the process to obtain a building permit is available in the FAQ section.
 General inquiries can be made by contacting Development Services Department staff.

 It is the responsibility of the property owner to determine whether there is a requirement to obtain a building permit, plumbing permit or sewage system (septic) permit.
 Please note that although a building permit may not be required for some construction projects, the structure must still comply with the zoning by-law and other applicable laws and regulations.